Icon of a calendar

 • Museum Studies

-In FY 2024 the OSA facilities, collections, and staff provided classroom enrichment and workplace experience for a total of 18 faculty, staff, and students and six member of the public who worked to log 2,065 hours at the OSA contributing to project activities.
+In FY 2025 the OSA facilities, collections, and staff provided classroom enrichment and workplace experience for a total of 22 students and three members of the public who worked to log 2,520 hours at the OSA contributing to project activities.

 Participating Institutions: